John Wesley: Early life

+John Wesley's ancestry can be traced back to 14th-century England.
+The Wesley family was considered one of high respectability in southern England.
+In almost every generation there existed an eminent clergyman and accomplished scholar.
+The paternal grandfather of John and Charles Wesley was John Westley (1636–1678), an English dissenting minister, who was ordained in 1658 (the year of Oliver Cromwell's death) at Whitchurch, a small market town in Shropshire.
+At this time the Commonwealth had been vanquished, and with the re-establishment of the throne and the episcopal form of church government, Westley was regarded as one of Cromwell's Puritans.
+Subsequently, he was arrested by the State Church officers, and carried to prison at Blandford.
+Because of his amiable character and gentle nature, his sentence was commuted and was allowed to return to his parish.

 As in many families at the time, Wesley's parents gave their children their early education.
 Each child, including the girls, was taught to read as soon as they turned five years old.
 They were expected to become proficient in Latin and Greek and to have learned major portions of the New Testament by heart.
 Susanna Wesley examined each child before the midday meal and before evening prayers.
 The children were not allowed to eat between meals and were interviewed singly by their mother one evening each week for the purpose of intensive spiritual instruction.
 In 1714, at age 11, Wesley was sent to the Charterhouse School in London (under the mastership of John King from 1715), where he lived the studious, methodical and, for a while, religious life in which he had been trained at home.

 The rescue of the young John Wesley from the burning rectory.
 Mezzotint by Samuel William Reynolds.

 Apart from his disciplined upbringing, a rectory fire which occurred on 9 February 1709, when Wesley was five years old, left an indelible impression.
 Some time after 11:00 pm, the rectory roof caught on fire.
 Sparks falling on the children's beds and cries of "fire" from the street roused the Wesleys who managed to shepherd all their children out of the house except for John who was left stranded on an upper floor.
 With stairs aflame and the roof about to collapse, Wesley was lifted out of a window by a parishioner standing on another man's shoulders.
 This childhood deliverance subsequently became part of the Wesley legend, attesting to his special destiny and extraordinary work.
 Wesley was also influenced by the reported haunting of Epworth Rectory between 1716 and 1717.
 The Wesley family reported frequently hearing noises and occasionally seeing apparitions which they believed were caused by a ghost called 'Old Jeffery'.